libreas/libreas.github.io/ausgabe29/13bader/abstract.md

 kein OAR in den Alpenstaaten überhaupt ein Zertifikat besitzt.
 Weiterhin lässt sich festhalten, dass die Software-Lösung EPrints dominiert.

+---

 Open access repositories become more and more important in scholarly research.
-The „2014 Census on Open Access Repositories in Germany, Austria and Switzerland” investigated the landscape of Open Access Repositories (OAR) in the three German speaking countries.
+The "2014 Census on Open Access Repositories in Germany, Austria and Switzerland" investigated the landscape of Open Access Repositories (OAR) in the three German speaking countries.
 In relation to Germany the data has been analyzed already.
 This article gives an overview of the situation of Open Access Repositories in Switzerland and